videolan/vlc/share/lua/README.txt

 object.aout(): Get the audio output object. object.vout(): Get the video output object.

-object.find( object, type, mode ): Return nil.
-DO NOT USE.

 OSD
 ---
 osd.icon( type, [id] ): Display an icon on the given OSD channel.
 Uses the